Dn-a/flutter_tags/README.md

 [![pub package](https://img.shields.io/badge/pub-0.3.1-orange.svg)](https://pub.dartlang.org/packages/flutter_tags)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/dnag88)

-Flutter tags let you create clickable tags or create new ones using textField, adapting perfectly to the width of the screen.
+Flutter tags simplifies the dynamic creation of selectable tags or input with textField.
+You will never have to worry about the screen width.

 ## Installing
 Add this to your package's pubspec.yaml file: